What are you doing today?

 Taking a break from rehearsal—I’m in Dirty Rotten Scoundrels with John Lithgow.
 I play one of the women who get conned by the scoundrels.
 We’re all singing actresses, but in this show I also do quite a lot of dance.

-Have you been in a lot
+Have you been in a lot of Broadway shows?

 I have, knock on wood, been working on Broadway for the past five years.
 I’ve been in Seussical, The Boys From Syracuse, and I replaced Jane Krakowski in Nine.
 I would have to say that was my big break.
 It was like lightning struck and I happened to be there.

 I stole the bag from my mom the last time I was home in Louisville.
 She’s a huge fan of art, and she always picks up knickknacks when she goes to museums.
 Everything else is just rehearsal clothes.
 It’s my daily wardrobe—when I’m spending twelve hours a day at the theater, I aim for comfort, and then if I can brighten my day with a little color on my Puma tennis shoes or on my coat, I go for it.